PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 * **Edit a catalog prices rule** - Button
 WHEN the user edits a catalog prices rule
-THEN It opens an iframe of the catalog price rule edition page
+THEN It opens a new tab the catalog price rule edit page

 * **Delete a specific price** - Button
 WHEN the user clicks on it
 THEN a modal opens to cancel or confirm the action.

-* **Delete a catalog prices rule** - Button
-WHEN the user clicks on it
-THEN a modal opens to cancel or confirm the action.
+The user can't delete the catalog price rule.

 ### Priorities